Anirudh Chaudhry

-Anirudh Chaudhry is an Indian sports administrator.
+Anirudh Chaudhry is an Indian sports administrator and politician from Haryana.
 He was the Treasurer of the Board of Control for Cricket in India (BCCI).
 He has served as the manager of the Indian team for its tour of England in 2011.
 Other positions he held include honorary secretary of the Haryana Cricket Association, Manager of the Indian team for the ICC T20 World Cup in England in 2009 and manager of the India under-19 team that took part in the ICC under-19 World Cup held in New Zealand in 2010.

 Personal life

 His father Ranbir Singh Mahendra was the President of the BCCI.